micl2e2/tg-focus/README.md

 This is a list of TODOs that are certainly to be finished in the near future, you can pick one then get started if you are interested in:

--   [ ] More TGFCMD examples in README
 -   [ ] Project Logo (also used as TG-FOCUS group avatar)
--   [ ] Docker/Podman OCI Images
 -   [ ] Forwarded message's Look
 -   [ ] Configuration in JSON Format
 -   [ ] Windows Port